troglobit/libuev/README.md

 -------

 Please be advised, libuev is not thread safe!
-It is primarily intended for use-cases where the engineed wants to avoid the use of threads.
+It is primarily intended for use-cases where the engineer wants to avoid the use of threads.
+To support threads the signal handling needs to be patched first, other than that an event context per thread should be sufficient.